Welcome frustrated cat lovers! Skye Blake here, reporting on useful ways to get rid of nasty fleas on your otherwise happy, healthy cat!

 This works well, especially if you have indoor kitties (OK, it works well with dogs, too).

-Hey, think about it… doesn’t cost much and you have to clean your house regularly anyway.
+Hey, think about it… doesn’t cost much and you clean your house regularly anyway.

 We felines love being groomed and massaged, too, so you know we’ll love you for it!

 It’s the best tool in your arsenal for catching fleas early.
-Be sure it’s a flea comb since others aren’t made to handle them.
+Be sure it’s a flea comb since others have too much space between the teeth to catch fleas.

 If you see tiny black specks running through her fur, your furball’s got fleas.